TykTechnologies/tyk-demo/README.md

 Docker is required.
 Follow the [Docker installation guide](https://docs.docker.com/get-docker/) for your platform.

-Docker Compose is required.
+Docker Compose is required (v2.x+ recommended).
 If you're installing on Mac or Windows, then Docker Compose is already included as part of the base Docker install, so you don't need to do anything else.
 For Linux, follow the [Docker Compose installation guide](https://docs.docker.com/compose/install/).

 ### JQ